Kaiboom1000/Discovr/README.md

 Version Plannings:
 V3: Future Update: Will bring ability to post stories.
 (Will work on the advertising as well.)

 V4: Lazar Update: Will bring ability to send friend requests (along with removing, blocking, and reported as well.)
-THe entire site will also get a modern, refeshed UI.
+The entire site will also get a modern, refeshed UI.

 V5: SKAR Update: Will bring ability to chat and call users (friends) and group chats.